openharmony/arkcompiler_runtime_core/static_core/plugins/ets/doc/spec/17_experimental.rst

 Adding Functionality to Existing Types
 **************************************

-|LANG| supports adding functions and accessors to already defined types,
+|LANG| supports adding functions and accessors to already defined types.
+The
-so its usage looks the same, as if they are methods and accessors of these types.
-The mechanism used is called: :ref:`Functions with Receiver` and :ref:`Accessors with Receiver`.
+usage of functions so added looks the same as if they are methods and accessors of these types.
+The mechanism so used is called :ref:`Functions with Receiver` and :ref:`Accessors with Receiver`.
 This feature is often used to add new functionality to a class without having to inherit from this class.
-However, it can be used not only for classes but for other types as well.
+However, it can be used not only for classes but also for other types.

-Additionally, :ref:`Function Types with Receiver` and :ref:`Lambda Expressions with Receiver` can be defined and use, making the code more flexible.
+Moreover, :ref:`Function Types with Receiver` and :ref:`Lambda Expressions with Receiver` can be defined and used to make the code more flexible.

+|

 .. _Functions with Receiver: